splintersuidman/blur/README.md

 ### Required
 - xcode-8 command line tools
 - imagemagick
-- chunkwm

 ### Build process
-- Clone the chunkwm repo into your home directory.
-- Clone this repo into ~/chunkwm/src/plugins.
+- Clone this repo.
-- Run `make` in this folder (~/chunkwm/src/plugins).
+- Run `make` in this folder.
+- The binary can be found in `./bin`.

 ## Changelog
 [CHANGELOG.md](https://github.com/splintah/blur/blob/master/CHANGELOG.md)